addap/master-thesis/documents/draft/main.md

 #### `Scheduler.run`

-[TODO mention that the run queue must be thread-safe]

 As mentioned above this is the main entry point to the Eio library.
 It receives the main fiber as an argument and sets up the scheduler environment.
-The `run_queue` is a queue of ready fibers and the `next` function pops one fiber and executes it.
+The `run_queue` is a queue of ready fibers and the `next` function pops one fiber (i.e. function) and evaluates it.
 The inner `fork` function is called once on each fiber to execute it and handle any performed effects.

 Handling a `Fork` effect is simple because it just carries a new fiber to be executed so the handler recursively calls the `fork` function.

 Handling a `Suspend` effect may look complicated at first due to the higher-order `register` function.
+This effect is used by fibers to suspend execution and through the `register` function they can control under what conditions they should resume execution again.
-The main point is that `register` gives the fiber control over when it should continue execution by providing it the `waker` function.
+The key point is that as long as the continuation `k` is not invoked, the fiber will not continue to execute.
-When `waker` is called on a value `v`, it places the fiber back into the run queue and provides `v` as the return value of performing the `Suspend` effect.
+So the `waker` callback is defined to "wake up" a fiber by placing its continuation into the run queue and the `register` function can install it as a callback somewhere (or even call it directly).
+Waking up should be possible across thread boundaries, which is why the run queue in Eio needs to be thread-safe.

 <!-- In our simplified model of Eio, the `Suspend` effect is only performed in the implementation of `Promise.await` which registers the `waker` callback to be called when the promise is fulfilled. -->

 ```ocaml